Are you looking for writing prompts for middle school children?

-25. What is the one thing you would like to change about the internet?
+25. What is the one thing you want to change about the internet?

-28. What is the biggest problem facing our society, giving out too much personal information or fake news?
+28. What is society’s biggest problem, giving out too much personal information or fake news?

 29. How will you make the internet a safer place for everyone?

-30. If you can be Tim Cook, how will you change the iPhone?
+30. If you could be Tim Cook, how would you change the iPhone?